 I love using The Stasher for food storage because they can be washed and used over and over and are a sustainable alternative to plastic sandwich bags.
 Microwave, dishwasher and freezer safe and made from 100% platinum silicone, these handy bags can be used to store sandwiches, fruit or veggies, and keep contents fresh with an air-tight, pinch-press seal.

-To help minimise plastic use in the kitchen, I actually created my own range of Eco Friendly Beeswax Food Wraps as an alternative to plastic cling film.
-Made from Cotton, Beeswax, Eucalyptus Oil and Jojoba, these washable and reusable wraps can be used to cover bowls, snacks and leftovers to keep them fresh.
+To help minimise plastic use in the kitchen, I actually created my own range of Eco Friendly Vegan Food Wraps as an alternative to plastic cling film.
+Made from Cotton, Vegetable Wax, Tree Gum and Jojoba & Eucalyptus oils these washable and reusable wraps can be used to cover bowls, snacks and leftovers to keep them fresh.
 With no need to buy cling wrap, you're saving money while helping the environment.

 2. Eco-friendly everyday products

 Created so that you'll never need to throw away a non-recyclable disposable coffee cup again, the KeepCup range is the perfect alternative for your takeaway coffee runs.
 Made from durable glass and BPA and BPS-free plastic lid, these environmentally friendly coffee cups are available in a range of colours to suit your taste and are ideal for taking to work or keeping in your bag when you're on the go.
 Best of all, if you do eventually need to replace it, the entire cup is fully recyclable!